yining610/ProtSi-Network/Code/train/README.md

-Training the model to predict the score and output the accuracy
+Training the model to predict the score based on triple losses